AmplitudeAudio/doc-sdk/docs/integration/cmake-setup.md

 !!! note
     The `DetectAmplitudeVersion.cmake` script can be used to detect the version of the Amplitude Audio SDK libraries.
 It sets the `AM_SDK_VERSION` variable to the version number (as a string value, e.g. `"1.0.0"`).

-You should first use the `DetectPlatform` script to initialize all the CMake variables Amplitude will use to properly detect the target platform.
+You should first use the `DetectPlatform` script to initialize all the CMake variables Amplitude will use to properly detect the target platform, and enable platform-specific features.
 You may also make use of these variables to customize the build process.
 The generated variables are:

 - `AM_PLATFORM_WIN`
 - `AM_PLATFORM_LINUX`